 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, as long as they have appropriate consent to do so.
+Where it is not clear that consent has been obtained, the relevant member of staff may ask for further information to confirm that consent has been provided.

-Concerns should be raised with either the class teacher or headteacher.
+Concerns should be raised with either the class teacher or Headteacher.
 If the issue remains unresolved, the next step is to make a formal complaint.

-Complainants should not approach individual governors to raise concerns or complaints.
+Complainants should not approach individual Governors to raise concerns or complaints.
 They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.

-Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs M Smith (the headteacher) via the school office.
+Complaints against school staff (except the Headteacher) should be made in the first instance, to Mrs F Jackson (the Headteacher) via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the headteacher should be addressed to Mrs F Cheetham (the Chair of Governors), via the school office.
+Complaints that involve or are about the Headteacher should be addressed to Dr R Burgess (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing board should be addressed to Mrs M Colliers or Mrs C Taylor (the Clerk to the Governing Board) via the school office.
+Complaints about the Chair of Governors, any individual Governor or the whole Governing Board should be addressed to Mrs J Sullivan (the Clerk to the Governing Board) via the school office.
 Please mark them as Private and Confidential.